tpulatha/sdl_ios_guides/docs/Getting Started/Text Images and Buttons/index.md

 show.softButtons = [softButton]

 // Send the request
-self.sdlManager?.sendRequest(show, withResponseHandler: { (request, response, error) in
+sdlManager?.sendRequest(show, withResponseHandler: { (request, response, error) in
     if response?.resultCode == SDLResult.SUCCESS() {
         // The button was created successfully
     }